In this article, you will learn:

 Did you know that electrical outlets and switches can be significant sources of air drafts in your home?
 While we often focus on sealing windows and doors to prevent energy loss, the gaps around outlet boxes and switch plates can also let in cold air, leading to discomfort and higher energy bills.
-Fortunately, there are simple and cost-effective ways to reduce air drafts from these overlooked areas.
+Fortunately, there are simple and cost-effective ways to reduce cold air coming through outlets and switches.

 Why Do Air Drafts Occur Around Outlets and Switches?